arilaakso/viewinginsights/README.md

     - It creates a `token.json` file in the app folder.
 It should be valid at least a few weeks.

 3. **OpenAI API key**
+  - App asks names/keywords for categories from OpenAI's LLM.
   - Create an account at https://openai.com/
   - You need to add credit card details but you may get free credits for $20(?) valid for a month.
   - Asking names or keywords with this app for 20 categories may cost around $0.01.